Battle of Wyoming: Aftermath

 Lieutenant Colonel Butler and the surviving Continental soldiers left the Wyoming Valley on the morning of July 4 rather than being taken as prisoners of war.
 That afternoon, Colonel Denison surrendered Forty Fort along with what remained of the militia.
-Major Butler paroled them on their promise to take no part in further hostilities and gave his assurance that none of the inhabitants would be harmed.
+Major Butler paroled them on their promise to take no part in further hostilities, and gave his assurance that "the lives of the inhabitants [would be] preserved entire and unharmed."

-None of inhabitants were killed after the capitulation, but many did have their personal effects plundered by Butler's indigenous allies.
-In the days that followed, houses and barns throughout the Wyoming Valley were plundered and burned.
+None of the valley's inhabitants were killed after the capitulation, but many did have their personal effects plundered by Butler's Indigenous allies.
+In the days that followed, houses and barns throughout the Wyoming Valley were looted and burned.
 Mills were destroyed and livestock was driven off.
 The inhabitants of the valley fled, either east through the Great Swamp and the Pocono Mountains to Fort Penn (Stroudsburg) or Easton, or by rafting down the Susquehanna to Fort Augusta (Sunbury).

 In his report, Major Butler wrote:

 But what gives me the sincerest satisfaction is that I can, with great truth, assure you that in the destruction of the settlement not a single person was hurt except such as were in arms, to these, in truth, the Indians gave no quarter.

 J. Hector St. John de Crèvecœur, who was in the Wyoming Valley a few weeks after the battle, wrote: "Happily these fierce people, satisfied with the death of those who had opposed them in arms, treated the defenceless ones, the woman and children, with a degree of humanity almost hitherto unparalleled".

 At the time of the battle a company of militia led by Captain Jeremiah Blanchard and Lieutenant Timothy Keyes held Pittston Fort, on the east side of the Susquehanna River several miles upstream from Forty Fort.
-The fort was surrendered on July 4, 1778, one day after the battle, and was later partially burned.
-In Pittston Fort was reoccupied, restored and strengthened in 1780.
+The fort was surrendered on July 4, 1778, one day after the battle, and was partially burned a few days later.
+Pittston Fort was reoccupied, restored and strengthened in 1780.
 It remained in use until after the end of the war.

 According to one source, Lieutenant Colonel George Dorrance was captured in the battle.
-On the 4th, as the victors were moving down to Forty Fort, the captors of Dorrance, two Iroquois, started to take him down to that post.
-Being an officer of prominence, dressed in a new uniform, with new sword and equipment, he had been spared under the idea that more could be obtained for his ransom than could be made from his slaughter.
-About a mile from the field he became exhausted, and was unable to proceed farther.
-They put him to death, one taking his scalp and sword, the other his coat and cocked hat with feather.
-One of the Indians went through the fort showing off this clothing and took particular pains to exhibit himself to Mrs. Dorrance, who sat grieving over the sad fate of her husband.
+Since he was an officer of prominence, dressed in a new uniform, with new sword and equipment, he had been spared death under the belief that more could be obtained for his ransom than could be made from his slaughter.
+On the morning of the 4th, his captors were escorting Dorrance to Forty Fort when he became exhausted and was unable to proceed farther.
+His captors killed him, one taking his scalp and sword, the other his coat and tricorne.
+They later went through the fort showing off this clothing and took particular pains to exhibit themselves to Mrs. Dorrance, "who sat grieving over the fate of her husband."